Embedding calculus and grope cobordism of knots: Delooping the layers

-\end{theorem} \begin{proof} It remains to show that for any $n\geq 1$ the map of cubes $\S(M_{\bull})\to M_{\bull}$ forgetting the tangent data is a homotopy equivalence on total homotopy fibres.
+The second claim of the theorem is that the map of cubes $\S(M_{\bull})\to M_{\bull}$ forgetting the tangent data is a homotopy equivalence on total homotopy fibres.
 The rows in the commutative diagram